ijhaqqani/inflation-ml/README.md

 # inflation-ml
 Code and data for work on inflation forecasting using XGBoost

-Main code is in code.qmd
+Main code and explanatory annotations are in code.qmd